onetapbeyond/gen_metrics/bench/README.md

 1. untraced-server [ repeat 500k callbacks N times within ~30s ]
 2. sampled--server [ repeat 500k callbacks N times within ~30s  ]

 Both tests attempt to push as many messages as possible to a GenServer process using the `GenServer.call/3` function.
 These tests each run for approximately 30 seconds.
 The server process within the `untraced-server` test is not being monitored by GenMetrics.
 The server process within the `sampled-server` test is being monitored by GenMetrics.
-Metrics sampling has been activated for this server using the following monitoring preferences, `opts: [sample_rate: 0.1]`.
+Metrics-sampling has been activated for this server using the following monitoring preferences, `opts: [sample_rate: 0.1]`.

 ```